rochus-keller/Gingko/Readme.md

 Download this repository, and then either ...

-1. open a terminal in the Gingko directory and run `gcc *.c -std=c99 -lSDL2 -lm -o gingko`
+1. open a terminal in the Gingko directory and run `gcc *.c -std=c99 -fno-strict-aliasing -lSDL2 -lm -o gingko`
 2. or open the file Gingko.pro in Qt Creator and run the build,
 3. or open the file BUSY using [LeanCreator](https://github.com/rochus-keller/leancreator/) and run the build.